-(iii) Elizabeth Landles US\$395,177 (iv) Julian Hammond: US\$323,412 (v) Ian Philliskirk: US\$371,196

-- (2) Represents the grant date fair value of Stock Options granted to 2011 based on a weighted average fair value on the date of grant, estimated using the Black-Scholes option pricing model of US\$1.58 per option, using the following weighted average assumptions: dividend yield of 0%; expected term of 2.0 years; a risk free interest rate of 1.6%; and an expected volatility of 71.6%.
-The Company used the Black-Scholes valuation methodology for calculating the value of the options reflected in the above table because Black-Scholes is a recognized tool for valuation methodology and is appropriate for the Company. - (3) The amounts shown in this column reflect for each Named Executive Officer: - (i) the Company's contribution equal to 9% of their annual personal pension requirements; - (ii) permanent health insurance (including family healthcare premiums); - (iii) life insurance premiums; - (iv) critical illness premiums; - (v) income protection premiums; and/or - (vi) hardship allowance. - (4) Represents amounts paid to Vazon Energy Limited under the terms of the CEO Services Agreement (as defined below) in respect of services of the President and Chief Executive Officer.
+- (ii) Julian Hammond: US\$390,959 (equivalent to UK£ 248,471) - (iii) Bernard Murphy: US\$431,176 (equivalent to UK£ 272,077) - (iv) Elizabeth Landles US\$397,710 (equivleent to UK£ 250,944) - (v) Ian Philliskirk: US\$373,861 (equivalent to UK£ 236,763) - (2) Represents the fair value of Stock Options granted in 2012, calculated using the Black Scholes formula in accordance with International Financial Reporting Standard 2 "Share Based Payments".
+The weighted average fair value on the date of grant is US\$1.46 per option using the following weighted average assumptions: dividend yield of 0%; expected term of 2.96 years; a risk free interest rate of 1.08%; and an expected volatility of 79%. - (3) The amounts shown in this column reflect for each Named Executive Officer: - (i) the Company's contribution equal to 9% of their annual personal pension requirements; - (ii) permanent health insurance (including family healthcare premiums); - (iii) life insurance premiums; - (iv) critical illness premiums; - (v) income protection premiums; and/or - (vi) hardship allowance. - (4) Represents amounts paid to Vazon Energy Limited under the terms of the CEO Services Agreement (as defined below) in respect of services of the Executive Chairman and President.
 See "Management and Employment Agreements". - (5) Dr. Robson, Mr. Murphy, Ms. Landles and Mr. Hammond are also members of the Board of Directors.
 However, no additional compensation is paid to them in respect of their duties as directors. - (6) Represents amounts paid to Vazon Energy Limited under the terms of the Umbrella Services Agreement (as defined below) in respect of the services of Mr. Murphy and Ms. Landles.
 See "Management and Employment Agreements". - (7) Amounts paid in respect of the services of the Named Executive Officers were paid in pounds sterling (£).
-These amounts were converted into US\$ for the purposes of the above table at an average rate of UK£1.00 = US\$1.605, based on the exchange rate quoted by oanda.com on the applicable payment date through the course of the year.
+These amounts were converted into US\$ for the purposes of the Summary Compensation Table at an average rate of UK£1.00 = US\$1.584, based on the exchange rate quoted by oanda.com on the applicable payment date through the course of the year.